Umersaeed81/Pands-/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_3.md

   </tr>
 </table>

 # Consolidating Data from Multiple Excel Sheets into a Single Table with Sheet Identification

-The objective of this code is to read all the sheets from an Excel file (`Input_File.xlsx`), combine them into a single DataFrame, and add a new column called 'Sheet' to identify which sheet each row came from.
-It is designed to merge data from multiple sheets into one consolidated table for easier analysis.
+In today’s data-driven world, working with multiple data sources is a common challenge.
+When dealing with Excel files containing numerous sheets, analysts often need a method to combine this information into a single view for easier analysis.
+This example demonstrates how to read all the sheets from an Excel file (`Input_File.xlsx`), combine them into a single DataFrame, and add a new column called 'Sheet' to identify which sheet each row came from.
+This approach streamlines the data consolidation process, facilitating effective data analysis.

 ![](https://github.com/Umersaeed81/Pands-/blob/main/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_3.png?raw=true)